Manu343726/edalib/README.md

 ##### Other files

 * [test/test.cpp](https://github.com/manuel-freire/edalib/blob/master/test/test.cpp): a set of unit tests, which is neither exhaustive nor particularly organized.
 Mostly for testing during development.
+* `.travis.yml`: TravisCI test enviroment config file.
+Runs the above tests when pushing to github, both compiling with Clang and GCC.
 * LICENSE: the BSD 3-clause license, under which *edalib* is licensed.
 * doxyfile: to generate documentation.
 Install doxygen and launch using ```doxygen doxyfile``` from the root of the project.
 * SConstruct: to build the tests in a cross-platform manner.
 Install SCons and launch via ```scons``` from the root of the project.
 Use ```scons -c``` to clean compilation products.